Dykes to Watch Out For: Characters

-Long-term housemates Sparrow and Ginger purchased the house they had shared with first with Lois and later with Stuart.
+Long-term housemates Sparrow and Ginger purchased the house they had shared first with Lois and later with Stuart.
 When Ginger wanted to move on, the group was able to buy her share by Sparrow taking the Executive Director position at the state NARAL office.

 Only some of the characters' surnames were known, since such names appeared only when it was appropriate to the dialogue (when Ginger and Sydney, as college instructors, were addressed as "Professor Jordan" and "Dr. Krukowski", for instance) and were not established from the beginning.

 Books

 Strip collections

 The strip had a number of strip collections, including: